MeshVSC/SparkV3/README.md

-# 🚀 Welcome to Z.ai Code Scaffold
+# 🚀 Spark Collaborative Editing System

-A modern, production-ready web application scaffold powered by cutting-edge technologies, designed to accelerate your development with
+A modern, production-ready web application with real-time collaborative editing capabilities for spark content management.
+Built with advanced operational transformation algorithms to handle conflict resolution when multiple users edit the same content simultaneously.
 ## ✨ Technology Stack

 This scaffold provides a robust foundation built with: